Murder in the Mews: Murder in the Mews

 Japp asks Poirot to join him at a house in Bardsley Garden Mews where a Mrs Barbara Allen shot herself the previous evening – Guy Fawkes Night – the moment of death being disguised by the noise of fireworks.
 Once there, they find that the doctor thinks there is something strange about the death of the fine lady, a young widow.
 Mrs Allen was found by a housemate, Miss Jane Plenderleith, who had been away in the country the previous night.
 The victim was locked in her room and was shot through the head with an automatic, the weapon being found in her hand.
 However, the doctor points out that the gun is in her right hand while the wound is above the left ear – an impossible position to shoot with the right hand.
 It looks as if this is a murder made to look like suicide – and by an unusually incompetent murderer with a very low estimation of the intelligence of police investigators.
 They interview Miss Plenderleith and find out that Mrs Allen was engaged to be married to Charles Laverton-West, an up-and-coming young MP but, although the pistol was the dead lady's, she cannot think of a reason why she should use it to commit suicide.

 Japp and Poirot find further clues: the gun has been wiped clean of fingerprints, and large sums of money have been withdrawn from Mrs Allen's bank account on several occasions, but there is no trace of money in the house.
 They also learn from a neighbour that Mrs Allen had a gentleman caller the previous evening whose description doesn't match her fiancé.
-Feeling that Miss Plenderleith is keeping something back, they ask her about this male visitor, and she suggests that it was Major Eustace – a man that Mrs Allen had known in India and whom she has seen on several occasions in the past year.
+Feeling that Miss Plenderleith is keeping something back, they ask her about this male visitor, and she suggests that it was Major Eustace – a man that Mrs Allen had known in India and whom she had seen on several occasions in the past year.
 She felt that Mrs Allen was afraid of the man, and Japp and Poirot suggest that Major Eustace was blackmailing her – an idea that meets with approval from Miss Plenderleith.
 Poirot points out that it is unusual for blackmailers to kill their victims: normally, it's the opposite way round.
 As part of his look around the house, Japp searches a cupboard under the stairs which contains items such as umbrellas, walking sticks, tennis racquets, a set of golf clubs, and a small attaché-case which Miss Plenderleith hurriedly claims is hers.
 The two men sense Miss Plenderleith's heightened tension.